Best practices learned from decades of relevant experience

 SACRED OAK MEDICAL CENTER.
 Following Ch.
 11 filing by parent Engy Group, served as debtor’s financial advisor to resolve investor dispute.
 Researched viability of business plan and capital structure for newly-constructed behavioral health facility.
 Created transaction structure to accommodate needs of various constituents and negotiated consensual resolution.

 VITALPET.
 In 2019, certain investors in a troubled rollup of 24 veterinary hospitals hired Anapolsky Advisors to advise on strategic alternatives in the midst of a shareholder dispute, loan default, dwindling liquidity, and litigation.
 During the litigation, Mr. Anapolsky served as Interim CEO to manage day-to-day operations and lead key negotiations regarding strategic alternatives and potential transactions.
 Under Mr. Anapolsky's leadership, VitalPet's management team created a turnaround plan for refocusing on core operations, funding neglected capital expenditures, overhauling an unreliable accounting system, restructuring compensation structure, and recapitalizing the balance sheet.
 Mr. Anapolsky provided essential testimony in shareholder litigation over corporate governance.
 In October 2019, creditors forced an involuntary Chapter 11 filing.
 After a contentious bankruptcy, the company was sold in March 2020 for $45MM via a 363 sale resulting in 100% recoveries for creditors.
+Case No. 19-35736 (CML) filed in the Bankruptcy Court for the Southern District of Texas.

 ALGOMA HARDWOODS.
 Served on Board of Directors for underperforming manufacturer and distributor of custom wood doors.
 Improved on-time delivery and profitability after upgrading management and investing in equipment.
 Ultimately sold to Masonite International Corp.